Comet (card game): Play

 First hand leads any card, but it makes sense to choose a low card of the longest ascending sequence held.
 As cards are played, the player names them by saying e.g., "Six, seven, eight, nine and without ten".
 Holding a ten, the next in turn continues by saying e.g. "Ten, jack and without queen".
 The next may continue with "Queen and king".
 The king is a stop; the player who plays it receives one jeton from each opponent and may start a new sequence with any card held.
 If the next in turn is unable to continue the sequence, that player passes by saying e.g. "Without ten".
-If no-one can continue the sequence, the last to play a card receives oner jeton from each opponent and then starts a new sequence.
+If no-one can continue the sequence, the last to play a card receives one jeton from each opponent and then starts a new sequence.

-The player with Manille may play it in place of any other card and is paid one fiche by each opponent on doing so.
+The player with manille may play it in place of any other card and is paid one fiche by each opponent on doing so.
 The bonus is forfeited if it is not claimed before the next card is played.

 Winning and scoring

 The game ends as soon as one player becomes the first to shed all their hand cards.
 That player becomes the winner and collects one jeton for every point still held in the opponents' hands.
 Court cards are worth 10 jetons each and pip cards are worth their face value, aces being valued at 1.

-A player left with the Manille in hand when the game ends, pays a fiche (or alternatively four jetons) to each opponent plus nine jetons to the winner for the value of the card.
+A player left with the manille in hand when the game ends, pays a fiche (or alternatively four jetons) to each opponent plus nine jetons to the winner for the value of the card.
 Likewise, players left with kings at the end pay 10 to the winner for each king still held.

 It may be agreed that the losers will pay one jeton per card left in their hands regardless of their value.